clehr/clehr-blog/content/2019-05-26-how-to-fill-date-time-input-with-moment-js/index.md

 ## Add datepicker input and set value with momentjs

-To set your input value to today with the current time use
+To set your input value to today with the current time use:

 ```javascript
 moment().format(moment.HTML5_FMT.DATETIME_LOCAL)